zigster64/zts/README.md

 try out.writeAll(dynamic_template_section);

-// or you can do this using the write helper functions try zts.writeSection(data, os.getenv("PLANET"), out);
+// or you can do this using the write helper functions
+// note that if there is no PLANET env, then nothing is printed try zts.writeSection(data, os.getenv("PLANET"), out);

 // but you cant do this, because print NEEDS comptime values only, and lookup is a runtime variant